contensis/canvas-schema/README.md

 #### code

-The code decorator indicates that the text is a short fragment of computer code.
+The `code` decorator indicates that the `_fragment` is a short piece of computer code.

 ```md
 The `.header` class defines the CSS selector to style the header component.